-Rhode Island senior housing complex shooting leaves at least 3 injured, reports say
+Rhode Island senior housing complex shooting leaves at least 1 dead, 2 hurt, reports say

-At least three people were injured in a reported shooting Thursday morning at a senior housing complex in Rhode Island, according to officials.
+One person was killed and at least 2 others were injured in a reported shooting Thursday morning at a senior housing complex in Rhode Island, according to officials.

 State police told the Providence Journal and WPRI-TV that the incident happened at a housing complex for the elderly in Westerly, a town along the Connecticut state line.